(Updated August 2022)

 The College for Creative Studies (CCS) takes student safety seriously and has established the following policy if a currently enrolled student is reported missing.
 This plan is a good faith effort to comply with the August 14, 2009 Higher Education Opportunity Act, Section 485 (j).

-Anyone who suspects a student may be missing should notify Campus Safety or the Office of Student Affairs immediately.
+Anyone who suspects a student may be missing should notify Campus Safety and/or the Dean of Students immediately.

 The following information will be collected:

 - Contact Information and relationship to the missing student

 - Name and vital information about the student reported to be out of contact.

 - The date, time, and location the missing student was last seen.

 - The general routine or habits of the suspected missing student (e.g. – visiting friends who live off-campus, working in a job away from campus) including any recent changes in behavior or demeanor.

 - The missing student’s cell phone number (if known).

 Once a report has been made that a student is missing, Campus Safety and the Dean of Students will work together to investigate the situation.